Vandhana-Mohan/budget-tracker-app-frontend/README.md

 - Footer with social media icons
 - Responsive to all devices

+### Completed Stretch Goals

+- Trello board
+- Read me for front end and back end
+- Added Google font
+- Changed favicon
+- Changed title
+- Added Tailwind Css
+- Make categories a select HTML element
+- Allow user to add new category
+- Display the bank account total in navbar other than index
+- Add helpful errors to users when invalid data
+- Use the date object for the date, instead of just a string.
+- Format Date, capitalize name
+- use checkbox to track if withdraw or deposit
+- validations in back end and front end
+- add about us page, header, footer, social media

 ## Skills

 - React: A JavaScript library used for building user interfaces and web applications.
 - HTML: Used to create the structure and layout of web pages.
 - JavaScript: A programming language that allows you to add interactivity and dynamic behavior to web pages.